moritzgloeckl/esp-air/README.md

-# ESPAir
+# ESPAir - Indoor air quality monitor

-A low-cost smart indoor air quality monitor based on the SM300D2 sensor module, an ESP32 and ESPHome.io for use with Home Assistant.
+A low-cost, smart, indoor air quality monitor based on the SM300D2 sensor module, an ESP32 and ESPHome.io for use with Home Assistant.

 ## Features